stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 ## Multi-Camera Configuration

-The xacro file `urdf/zed_robot_dual.urdf.xacro` defines the robot configuration to obtain the result in the following picture of a dual-camera configuration.
+The xacro file `urdf/zed_robot_dual.urdf.xacro` defines the robot configuration to obtain the result of the following picture in a dual-camera configuration.

 ![](./images/robot_viz_dual.jpg)

+The explained concepts can be generalized for N cameras.

 ### Set the parameters